jonxzsh/google-maps-scraper/README.md

 **Google Maps Data Scraper**

-This is just a quick data scraper I made to help me get leads for web design
+This is just a quick data scraper I made to help me get leads

 To setup, you need:
 - Install NodeJS LTS (https://nodejs.org/en)